adambriles/ConcordanceGenerator/README.md

 ## Running the concordance generator
 From the top level directory of this repository:
   1. Getting help:
-     - ./generate_concordance/generateConcordance.py --help
+     - python3 -m generate_concordance.generateConcordance --help
   2. Writing the generated concordance to a specified text file
-     - ./generate_concordance/generateConcordance.py --inputFile [your input file] --outputFile [your output file]
+     - python3 -m generate_concordance.generateConcordance --inputFile [your input file] --outputFile [your output file]
   3. Writing the generated concordance to a specified text file
-     - ./generate_concordance/generateConcordance.py --inputFile [your input file] --stdout
+     - python3 -m generate_concordance.generateConcordance --inputFile [your input file] --stdout

 Note: Demo files have been provided under the /test_files directory

 ## Running the Unit Tests
 From the top level directory of this repository: